sarahciston/codingcare/posts/guide.md

 >"AI systems are built with the logics of capital, policing, and militarization—and this combination further widens the existing asymmetries of power.
 These ways of seeing depend on the twin moves of abstraction and extraction: abstracting away the material conditions of their making while extracting more information and resources from those least able to resist.
 But these logics can be challenged, just as systems that perpetuate oppression can be rejected."
 >>Kate Crawford, *The Atlas of AI*

+>"have things as major steps then under each major step is all the sub steps and any gotcha’s or possible errors"
+>>annatito, Critical Code Studies Working Group 2022

 ## Acknowledgments